Short n' Sweet Tour

-The Short n' Sweet Tour is the fifth concert tour by the American singer Sabrina Carpenter.
-It commenced on September 23, 2024, in Columbus, United States, and is set to conclude on November 23, 2025, in Los Angeles, United States, consisting of 72 shows.
-Designed to promote her sixth studio album, Short n' Sweet (2024), the tour was revamped in late 2025 to accommodate her seventh studio album, Man's Best Friend (2025).
+The Short n' Sweet Tour was the fifth concert tour by the American singer Sabrina Carpenter to promote her sixth studio album, Short n' Sweet (2024).
+It commenced on September 23, 2024, in Columbus, United States, and concluded on November 23, 2025, in Los Angeles, United States, consisting of 70 shows.

 Announcements

 Carpenter announced the North American dates for the tour on June 20, 2024.
 European dates were announced on July 23, 2024.
 On December 2, 2024, additional dates for the European leg were announced.
 On February 27, 2025, twelve additional concerts in North America were announced.
 The following day, five additional New York and Los Angeles dates were revealed.